Availability - A churn problem that turned out to be an architecture problem

 Solution

-Modes allow settings to be reused across Shifts and across seasons.
+Introduce Modes to allow setup configurations to be instantly reused across shifts and seasons.

 Solution